Diving in Phuket

 Nearby there are several concrete cubes which have been deliberately placed here to attract marine life.
 They are covered in coral and feather stars and attract different pufferfish such as the yellow boxfish can seal-faced puffers.
 Lionfish can also be seen here as well as sand lizard fish.

-Shark Point - Shark Point is part of a marine sanctuary and is justifiably one of the most popular of Phuket's local dive sites.
+Shark Point - Shark Point is part of a marine sanctuary and is justifiably one of Phuket's most popular dive sites.
 The official Thai name for this site is Hin Musang or 'Shark Rock', named after the docile leopard sharks (Stegastoma varium) that are often encountered here resting on the sandy seafloor.

 These docile creatures grow up to approximately 2.5 metres, are nocturnal, and sleep on the sandy bottom at the edge of the reef during the day.
 Shark Point offers a great opportunity to get up close to these trusting, approachable sharks and take photos.
 Remember though not to take advantage of their docile nature and touch the sharks; handling by divers in no way benefits them and can cause infection and distress.